 Padding for Your Climbing Wall

-How to attach a climbing hold to a plywood wall?
-CLICK HERE!
+Looking for info on how to attach a climbing hold to a plywood wall?
+Find out here!

 Step 4: Padding for your Climbing Wall

 Now that you have a climbing wall you are going to need a soft surface to land on.
 There are many ways to accomplish this and again depends on your budget.
 Contact a local upholsterer and make a deal to take all their off cuts for a couple months, as they have to pay the local landfill to dipose of it.
 That is of course if they actually throw away their offcuts, as foam is very, very expensive.

 Once you have ample amount of offcuts, cover the lot in low pile or thin industrial type carpet that you can also easily recover from the tip for next to nothing.
 To prevent the carpet from moving all over the place screw it to the very bottom of your wall.
 Padding will not be required within about 30-40 cm of the base of your wall.